LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     Example file links throughout this text refer to the repository's latest versions of particular files that you should also have in your downloaded examples.

+Except on very geometrically oriented topics, text-oriented learners may be happiest just reading the book.
+For those who learn best with a combination of spoken words combined with written words, the videos should be a good start.
+Even if you use a video for a section, you are encouraged to review the written text afterward.
+Then be aware of the written version for quick reference.
+The written text may include extra details and exercises, and it will have the latest revisions.

 Alternate Notes Formats
 -------------------------------------------